Victoria line: Victoria–Brixton

 London Transport considered extensions to Streatham, Dulwich and Crystal Palace to provide a connection to southeast London and Kent but no construction work was undertaken.

 Post-opening

-The Kentish Town to Barking line did not close as expected and both stations at Blackhorse Road remained open.
+The Kentish Town–to-Barking line did not close as expected and both stations at Blackhorse Road remained open.
 The mainline station was moved to the same side of the road as the tube station and was connected to the Victoria line on 14 December 1981 via an overbridge.
 The original station was then closed and demolished.

-The London Underground (Victoria) Act 1991 allowed for the construction of a 43 m underground pedestrian link at Victoria station between the Victoria line platforms and the sub-surface Circle line platforms above.
+The London Underground (Victoria) Act 1991 (c. x) allowed for the construction of a 43 m underground pedestrian link at Victoria station between the Victoria line platforms and the sub-surface Circle line platforms above.
 The London Underground (Victoria Station Upgrade) Order 2009 came into force in September that year, authorising the construction of a second 1930 m2 ticket hall at Victoria.